Neurocardiology: Problems

 The neurocardiac axis is the link to many problems regarding the physiological functions of the body.
-This includes cardiac ischemia, stroke, epilepsy, and most importantly, heart arrhythmias and cardiac myopathies.
+This includes cardiac ischemia, stroke, epilepsy, heart arrhythmias and cardiac myopathies.
 Many of these problems are due to the imbalance of the nervous system, resulting in symptoms that affect both the heart and the brain.

-The connection between the cardiovascular and nervous system has brought up a concern in the training processes for medical students.
-Neurocardiology is the understanding that the body is interconnected and weave in and out of other systems.
-When training within one specialty, the doctors are more likely to associate patients' symptoms to their field.
-Without taking the integration into account, the doctor can consequently delay a correct diagnosis and treatment for the patient.
+The connection between the cardiovascular and nervous system has raised concerns in the training processes for medical students.
+Neurocardiology is based on an understanding that systems within the body are interconnected.
+When training within one specialty, doctors are more likely to associate patients' symptoms with their field.
+Without taking integration into account, doctors can consequently delay a correct diagnosis and treatment for the patient.
 However, by specializing in a field, advancement in medicine continues as new findings come into perspective.

 Stress

-Cardiovascular systems are regulated by the autonomic nervous systems, which includes the sympathetic and parasympathetic nervous systems.
+Cardiovascular systems are regulated by the autonomic nervous system, which includes the sympathetic and parasympathetic nervous systems.
 A distinct balance between these two systems is crucial for the pathophysiology of cardiovascular disease.
-Chronic stress has been widely studied on its effects of the body resulting in an elevated heart rate (HR), reduced HR variability, elevated sympathetic tone, and intensified cardiovascular activity.
+Chronic stress has been widely studied for its effects on the body, resulting in an elevated heart rate (HR), reduced HR variability, elevated sympathetic tone and intensified cardiovascular activity.
 Consequently, stress promotes an autonomic imbalance in favor of the sympathetic nervous system.
-The activation of the sympathetic nervous system contributes to endothelial dysfunction, hypertension, atherosclerosis, insulin resistance, and increased incidence of arrhythmias.
-An imbalance in the autonomic nervous system has been documented in mood disorders; It is commonly regarded as a mediator between mood disorders and cardiovascular disorders.
+The activation of the sympathetic nervous system contributes to endothelial dysfunction, hypertension, atherosclerosis, insulin resistance and increased incidence of arrhythmias.
+An imbalance in the autonomic nervous system has been documented in mood disorders; it is commonly regarded as a mediator between mood disorders and cardiovascular disorders.

 The hypothalamus is the part of the brain that regulates function and responds to stress.
 When the brain perceives environmental danger, the amygdala fires a nerve impulse to the hypothalamus to initiate the body's fight-or-flight mode through the sympathetic nervous system.
 The stress response starts with the hypothalamus stimulating the pituitary gland, which releases the adrenocorticotropic hormone.
 This signals the release of cortisol, the stress hormone, initiating a multitude of physical effects on the body to aid in survival.
-The negative feedback loop is then needed to return the body to its resting state by signaling the parasympathetic nervous system.
+A negative feedback loop is then needed to return the body to its resting state by signaling the parasympathetic nervous system.

 Prolonged stress leads to many hazards within the nervous system.
-Various hormones and glands become overworked, chemical waste is produced resulting in degeneration of nerve cells.
+Various hormones and glands become overworked, and chemical waste is produced, resulting in the degeneration of nerve cells.
 The result of prolonged stress is the breakdown of the body and the nervous system.
-Stress alone does not produce potentially deadly arrhythmias in normal healthy hearts, however studies do appear to show that stress causes cardiac damage that may lead to arrhythmias.
+Stress alone does not produce potentially deadly arrhythmias in normal healthy hearts; however, studies do appear to show that stress causes cardiac damage that may lead to arrhythmias.